LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/test-conversation-assist.md

 When the bot has completed the task for the user, remove the bot from the conversation by selecting the **Remove bot** button at the top of the messaging window.

-Each time the user sends a message, Agent Assist will check to see if the utterance triggers an appropriate response from the connected bots or knowledge bases.
+Each time the user sends a message, Conversation Assist will check to see if the utterance triggers an appropriate response from the connected bots or knowledge bases.
 Try again by asking “Are you able to help me upgrade my seat?”

 <img class="fancyimage" style="width:450px" src="img/agentassisttutorial/upgrade_seat.png">